HTML Encode

 Why do I need to encode HTML? expand_more

-HTML encoding prevents cross-site scripting (XSS) attacks and display errors.
-When showing user input, code snippets, or any text with special characters on a web page, encoding ensures the characters are displayed as text rather than being parsed as HTML tags or attributes.
+HTML encoding prevents cross-site scripting (XSS) vulnerabilities and display errors.
+Whenever you insert user-supplied text or code snippets into an HTML document, encoding ensures those characters render as text rather than being parsed as tags or script.

 Is my data secure? expand_more